featurevisor/featurevisor/docs/use-cases/microfrontends.md

 - add to cart and buy products, and
 - manage their account

+We can approach it as a microfrontends architecture next.

 ## Mapping activities against microfrontends

 We can map all these activities to their own microfrontend as follows: